Windfoil manufacturers often mention that the carbon they use to make their hydrofoils is “high modulus”. But what does it mean exactly?

 When it comes to strength, the table below shows that the stiffest carbon fiber is not necessarily the strongest:

-IM has high strength and a moderate stiffness.
+- IM has high strength and moderate stiffness.
 It’s quite expensive. around €100 sq. m.

 IM makes very tough components, while UHM makes very stiff components, but is more fragile.
-And so the question: which carbon fiber makes the best windfoils?
+So the question: which carbon fiber makes the best windfoils?

 It really depends on what you want: UHM is perfect for long and thin race foils, while IM is good for everything else.